cybera/kubeflow-examples/object_detection/submit_job.md

  - Docker Registry
  - Object Detection Training Docker Image

-Build the TensorFlow object detection training image, or use the pre-built image `lcastell/pets_object_detection` in Docker hub.
+Build the TensorFlow object detection training image, or use the pre-built image `lcastell/pets_object_detection` in Docker hub and skip this step.

 ## To build the image: